The upward trend of customers using online channels for banking and financial services has expanded the opportunities for criminals and cyber-crime!

 - Computer Updates.
 Make sure the computer you are using has the most current updates and patches released by Microsoft, Java, and Adobe.
 Most of the updates are security patches for browsers such as Internet Explorer, Mozilla Firefox, and other software that could potentially expose the computer to hacking.

 - Secure Site.
 Make sure your banking site (URL) starts with https:// and not http://.
 The “s” indicates a secure transaction using a different method of communication than standard Internet traffic.
 A security icon that looks like a closed padlock or key appears when the site is authenticated.
-You should also verify the picture and personal phrase you have chosen when entering your password in the Bank of Central Florida Online Banking screen to confirm you are on a valid website.
-If you do not recognize the picture and phrase, do not continue.

 - Do Not Use Links.
 Never use a link to reach a financial institution’s website.
 Type in your bank’s website address into the Internet browser’s address bar every time.